a544jh/cybersecuritybase-project/README.md

 # Cyber Security Base - Course Project I
-Java Spring application with added vulnerabilities.
+Java Spring todo list application with added vulnerabilities.

 ## How to run
 Open project in NetBeans and run it from there.